Original research — official UK government data sources, no paid placements

 How to use this data

 This ranking provides a starting point for location research.
 Once you've identified promising areas, use HouseCheckup to analyse specific properties.
-Our free Snapshot gives you a quick overview of any address; the Complete report (£14.99) provides an 18-page analysis covering flood risk, subsidence, EPC, crime, schools, transport, and investment potential from 70+ official data sources.
+Look up the live sold-price history for any outcode in these counties, then run a Complete report on the address itself.
+The Snapshot gives you a quick overview of any address; the Complete report (£24.99) provides an 18-page analysis covering flood risk, subsidence, EPC, crime, schools, transport, and investment potential from 70+ official data sources.

 Check any UK property

-Get a free HouseCheckup Score, or unlock the full 18-page report from £14.99.
+Get an instant HouseCheckup Score, or unlock the full report from £9.99.

 Try or search any UK postcode